-119. Livestock: Animals which are typically kept for breeding, production of agricultural products, sale or pleasure, including, but not limited to cattle, bovine, emus, llamas, alpaca, pigs, swine, hogs, sows, horses and other equine animals, sheep, goats, farm raised deer, camelids, ratites, farm-raised fish, farm-raised game birds and bison.
+100. Livestock: Animals which are typically kept for breeding, production of agricultural products, sale or pleasure, including, but not limited to cattle, bovine, emus, llamas, alpaca, pigs, swine, hogs, sows, horses and other equine animals, sheep, goats, farm raised deer, camelids, ratites, farm-raised fish, farm-raised game birds ostriches, turkeys, furbearing animals (not including rabbits if less than twenty are kept), and bison.

+Recreational chicken (poultry) uses as defined and regulated in this Ordinance are not considered livestock.
 For purposes of the FLC and FLP Districts, Livestock is defined as bovine animals, equine animals, goats, poultry, sheep, swine, farm-raised deer, farm-raised game birds, camelids, ratites, and farm-raised fish.

+'''

 (Created by Enrolled Ordinance 159-70, effective 12-12-2004.)
 (Amended by Enrolled Ordinance 170-71, effective 12-31-15.)
+(Amended by Enrolled Ordinance 175-19, effective 08-12-2020.)

+'''

-120. Lot: A parcel of contiguous land with described boundaries and abutting or having access via an approved easement to a public street or other approved way, and exclusive of any land lying in public rights-of-way, mill tax roads, or below the ordinary high water mark of navigable waters.
+101. Lot: A parcel of contiguous land with described boundaries and abutting or having access via an approved easement to a public street or other approved way, and exclusive of any land lying in public rights-of-way, mill tax roads, or below the ordinary high water mark of navigable waters.
 Where public rights-of-way divide a single described parcel into two (2) or more parts, such severed portions shall be considered separate individual lots if such separate parcels individually meet the use regulations, building location and area regulations of the zoning district in which they are located.
 Where such separate parcels do not meet those requirements and have been described as a single parcel of record, together such severed portions shall be considered to be a single lot for regulatory purposes under the provisions of this Ordinance, and such severed areas shall not be sold separately.
 See Section 3(j) to determine how area regulations are applied to a Lot.

-121. Lot Area: The area of a lot as defined herein bounded by lot lines exclusive of land provided for public rights-of-way, mill tax roads, and lands below the ordinary high water mark of navigable waters.
+102. Lot Area: The area of a lot as defined herein bounded by lot lines exclusive of land provided for public rights-of-way, mill tax roads, and lands below the ordinary high water mark of navigable waters.

-122. Lot Depth: The mean horizontal distance measured between the street line and the opposing rear lines of the lot.
+103. Lot Depth: The mean horizontal distance measured between the street line and the opposing rear lines of the lot.

-123. Lot, Legal Nonconforming: Any lawfully created lot or parcel which existed at the time of passage of this Ordinance or any amendment thereto, which does not meet the current dimensional requirements of the District in which it is located.
+104. Lot, Legal Nonconforming: Any lawfully created lot or parcel which existed at the time of passage of this Ordinance or any amendment thereto, which does not meet the current dimensional requirements of the District in which it is located.

-(Amended by Enrolled Ordinance 159-70, effective 12-12-2004.)
-(Amended by Enrolled Ordinance 171-36, effective 09-28-2016.)
+''' (Amended by Enrolled Ordinance 159-70, effective 12-12-2004.)
+(Amended by Enrolled Ordinance 171-36, effective 09-28-2016.) '''

-124. Lot Lines: The lines bounding a lot as defined herein.
+105. Lot Lines: The lines bounding a lot as defined herein.

-125. Lot Line, Shore: The abutting ordinary high water mark of navigable waters.
+106. Lot Line, Shore: The abutting ordinary high water mark of navigable waters.

-126. Lot Line, Side: A lot line extending from a street line towards the interior of the block and separating adjoining lots.
+107. Lot Line, Side: A lot line extending from a street line towards the interior of the block and separating adjoining lots.

-127. Lot of Record: A platted lot or lot described in a Certified Survey Map, which has been approved by the Town and has been recorded in the office of the Waukesha County Register of Deeds, or a metes and bounds description of a lot which has been recorded in the Waukesha County Register of Deeds Office prior to the adoption of this original Ordinance (June 23, 1970).
+108. Lot of Record: A platted lot or lot described in a Certified Survey Map, which has been approved by the Town and has been recorded in the office of the Waukesha County Register of Deeds, or a metes and bounds description of a lot which has been recorded in the Waukesha County Register of Deeds Office prior to the adoption of this original Ordinance (June 23, 1970).